Lostes-Burger/Docker/pterodactyl/eggs/cloudnet/README.md

 I reccomend the generall usage of the new version due to newer implementations and features

 > [!IMPORTANT]
-> Its Really Important to use Version 4.0.0-RC11 because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)
+> Its Really Important to use Version 4.0.0-RC11 or newer because it implements a [fixed version of jline](https://github.com/CloudNetService/CloudNet/pull/1441)
 >
 > I only created this egg and tutorial, I am not able to be held responsible if anything goes wrong.
 I am not affiliatet with the Cloud Net team in any kind.
 If you need help related to CloudNet join the [CloudNet Discord](https://discord.gg/Qr6eRtNUT6).
 >